-What is reasonable force?
+2. What is Reasonable Force?

-The term 'reasonable force' covers the broad range of actions used by most teachers at some point in their career that involve a degree of physical contact with pupils.
+The term 'reasonable force' covers a broad range of actions that may involve a degree of physical contact with pupils.
+Force is always considered a last resort and should be proportionate to the circumstances.

-Force is usually used either to control or restrain.
-This can range from guiding a pupil to safety by the arm through to more extreme circumstances such as breaking up a fight or where a student needs to be restrained to prevent violence or injury.

-'Reasonable in the circumstances' means using no more force than is needed.

-As mentioned above, schools generally use force to control pupils and to restrain them.
-Control means either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of a classroom.

-Restraint means to hold back physically or to bring a pupil under control.
-It is typically used in more extreme circumstances, for example when two pupils are fighting and refuse to separate without physical intervention.
-School staff should always try to avoid acting in a way that might cause injury, but in extreme cases it may not always be possible to avoid injuring the pupil.
+- Proportionality: 'Reasonable in the circumstances' means using no more force than is absolutely necessary to achieve the desired outcome and prevent harm. - Purpose: Force is typically used either to control or restrain. - Control: This can range from passive physical contact, such as standing between pupils or blocking a pupil's path to prevent them from entering an unsafe area, to active physical contact such as gently guiding a pupil by the arm to safety or out of a classroom when they have refused a reasonable instruction. - Restraint: This means to hold back physically or to bring a pupil under control.
+It is typically used in more extreme circumstances, for example, when two pupils are fighting and refuse to separate without physical intervention, or when a student needs to be prevented from harming themselves or others through physical outbursts.
+While school staff should always try to avoid acting in a way that might cause injury, in extreme cases, where immediate and serious danger exists, it may not always be possible to avoid unintended minor injury to the pupil.
+Any injury must be recorded and managed appropriately.

-Who can use reasonable force?
+3. Who Can Use Reasonable Force?

 All members of school staff have a legal power to use reasonable force.
+This includes:

-This power applies to any member of staff at the school.
-It can also apply to people whom the head teacher has temporarily put in charge of pupils such as unpaid volunteers or parents accompanying students on a school organised visit.
+- Any paid member of staff employed by the school. - People whom the Headteacher has temporarily put in charge of pupils, such as unpaid volunteers or parents accompanying students on a school-organised visit.